uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 >Note: from [Scope & Governance]() Document

 ```
 1.1.
 Maintainer.
-“Maintainers” are responsible for organizing activities around developing, maintaining, and updating the specification(s) developed by the Working Group.
+“Maintainers” are responsible for organizing activities around developing, maintaining, and updating the specification(s) and open source projects developed by the Working Group.
 Maintainers are also responsible for determining consensus and coordinating appeals.
 Each Working Group will designate one or more Maintainer for that Working Group.
 A Working Group may select a new or additional Maintainer(s) upon Approval of the Working Group Participants.
 ```

 * In performing their tasks, Working Group Maintainers SHALL maintain strict impartiality and act in the interest of the Organization.